 A nice guitar bag and fancy collapsible neck system don’t mean squat if the guitar sounds bad, though.
 This is where the Journey Instruments guitar surprised me.

-I love wood on a guitar.
+Wood on a guitar is something I love.
 I think it looks beautiful and sounds amazing and it’s hard for me to imagine that something like carbon fiber could even come close to matching the tone I’ve come to expect from wood.
 I was shocked.

 Now granted, the tone of my full-size Taylor 310ce will always beat out any travel-sized guitar, but the carbon fiber Overhead guitar is the only travel guitar that has even come close.
 The bass response and resonance were incredible.
 I drop-tuned the guitar for a day and the rich bass notes were both loud and crystal-clear.